Princess Alice of Battenberg: Early life

-Alice was born on 25 February 1885 at 4:40 pm in the Tapestry Room at Windsor Castle, Berkshire, in the presence of her great-grandmother Queen Victoria.
+Alice was born at 4:40 pm on 25 February 1885 in the Tapestry Room at Windsor Castle, Berkshire, in the presence of her great-grandmother Queen Victoria.
 She was the eldest child of Prince Louis of Battenberg and his wife, Princess Victoria of Hesse and by Rhine.
 Her mother was the eldest daughter of Louis IV, Grand Duke of Hesse, and Princess Alice of the United Kingdom, the Queen's second daughter.
 Her father was the eldest son of Prince Alexander of Hesse and by Rhine through his morganatic marriage to Countess Julia Hauke, who was created Princess of Battenberg in 1858 by Louis III, Grand Duke of Hesse.
 Her three younger siblings, Louise, George, and Louis, later became Queen of Sweden, Marquess of Milford Haven, and Earl Mountbatten of Burma, respectively.

-Alice was christened Victoria Alice Elizabeth Julia Marie in Darmstadt on 25 April 1885.
-She had six godparents: her three surviving grandparents, Grand Duke Louis IV of Hesse, Prince Alexander of Hesse and by Rhine, and Julia, Princess of Battenberg; her maternal aunt Grand Duchess Elizabeth Feodorovna of Russia; her paternal aunt Princess Marie of Erbach-Schönberg; and her maternal great-grandmother Queen Victoria.
+She was christened Victoria Alice Elizabeth Julia Marie in Darmstadt on 25 April.
+Alice had six godparents: her three surviving grandparents, Grand Duke Louis IV of Hesse, Prince Alexander of Hesse and by Rhine, and Julia, Princess of Battenberg; her maternal aunt Grand Duchess Elizabeth Feodorovna of Russia; her paternal aunt Princess Marie of Erbach-Schönberg; and her maternal great-grandmother Queen Victoria.

 Alice spent her childhood between Darmstadt, London, Jugenheim, and Malta (where her naval officer father was occasionally stationed).
 Her mother noticed that she was slow in learning to talk, and became concerned by her indistinct pronunciation.
 Eventually, she was diagnosed with congenital deafness after her grandmother, the Princess of Battenberg, identified the problem and took her to see an ear specialist.
 With encouragement from her mother, Alice learned to both lip-read and speak in English and German.
 Educated privately, she studied French, and after her engagement she learned Greek.
 Her early years were spent in the company of her royal relatives, and she was a bridesmaid at the wedding of Prince George, Duke of York, and Princess Mary of Teck (later King George V and Queen Mary) in 1893.
 A few weeks before her 16th birthday, she attended Queen Victoria's funeral in St George's Chapel, Windsor Castle, and shortly afterward she was confirmed in the Anglican faith.